lboynton/XMPP-Client/README.txt

+This is the XMPP instant messenger client I created as part of my undergraduate final year project.
+It uses the Smack library for communicating with XMPP servers.
+It supports text formatting, emoticons, file transfer, and audio streaming.

 To compile the application just type ant.
 This should create a dist directory containing the XMPP_Client.jar file.
 It should also copy the lib directory to the dist folder as these are required runtime libraries.